inspire-group/BGP-age-false-positive-study/README.md

 This algorithm must be run with the BGPStream python library properly installed (https://bgpstream.caida.org/) and the MySQLdb library installed (http://mysql-python.sourceforge.net/MySQLdb.html).

 The script must also be run with a properly formatted SQL database.
 Database backups and schema structures for the database can be found in the (pending refernce) Git repo.

+The main module for this script is test_certs.py.
+All other .py files are not meant to be called directly.